-Is one of the items on your lifelong bucket list to own your own boat?
-Do you dream of being out on the open water, cruising along, watching sunsets in a boat you own yourself?
-Learn more with our article on How to Buy a Boat The Ultimate Boat Buyers Guide 2022
+Is one of the items on your lifelong bucket list to own your boat?
+Do you dream of being out on the open water, cruising and watching sunsets in your own boat?
+Learn more with our article on How to Buy a Boat The Ultimate Boat Buyers Guide 2023

 It seems a pretty popular dream for many Americans.
 In 2019 alone, some 11.88 million recreational boats were registered in the US.
 That staggering number doesn’t account for the boats that weren’t registered.

 Are you longing to buy a boat and join this club for the next boating season?
 While the idea of being out on the water enjoying the good boating life sounds mighty alluring, there are many things boat buyers should consider before they jump into this big purchase.

 Read on for all the things you should consider as you plan to buy a boat this year.